-Figure 2: Gaussianization of local filter responses.
+Figure 2: Marginal Gaussianization of local filter responses.
 A) Three example natural images from the Kodak dataset.
-B) Histograms of local filter responses (black lines) and fitted generalized Gaussian density (red dashed lines) with scale $\alpha$ and shape $\beta$ .
-C) Learned interneuron activations $gf(\theta, z)$ , with $f(\theta, z)$ defined as in eq.
-(6) and learned g and $\theta$ , and D) corresponding stimulus-response transforms r = T(s).
+B) Histograms of local filter responses (black lines) and fitted generalized Gaussian density (red dashed lines) with scale $\alpha$ and shape exponent $\beta$ .
+C) Learned interneuron activations $gf(\theta,z)$ , with $f(\theta,z)$ defined as in eq.
+(6) and learned g and $\theta$ , and D) corresponding stimulus-response transforms r=T(s).
 The optimal activations and transforms are shown as thick gray curves.
 E) Histograms of the circuit responses (black lines) and the Gaussian density (red dashed lines).

-We consider the case that circuits nonlinearly transform their inputs to produce Gaussian responses.
-Gaussian responses may be interpreted as firing rate responses, or as their logs (e.g., membrane potentials are Gaussian, and firing rates are exponentiated).
-From an efficient coding and computation perspective, Gaussian representations are appealing for a variety of reasons.
+We consider the particular target of Gaussian responses, which may be interpreted as firing rates, or as their logs (i.e.., membrane potentials are Gaussian, and firing rates are exponentiated).
+From the perspective of coding efficiency and computation, Gaussian representations are appealing for a variety of reasons.
 First, among distributions with given covariance structure, Gaussian distributions have maximum entropy.
 Therefore, if metabolic demands are a function of the (co)variance of the response distribution, then the Gaussian distribution maximizes information transmission under metabolic constraints.
-Second, compression based on information theoretic objectives often reduces to linear projection when the data distribution is Gaussian [60-62], so Gaussianization can be viewed as form of linearization that facilitates downstream computation.
+Second, compression based on information theoretic objectives often reduces to linear projection when the data distribution is Gaussian [60-62], so Gaussianization facilitates downstream computation.
 In addition, the efficiency of the representation is preserved under orthogonal transformation [7].
 Finally, experiments have shown that single neurons in the fly early visual system adaptively Gaussianize their univariate responses [63], and neural populations in early sensory systems decorrelate their multivariate responses [56, 64-67].
 Therefore, neural circuit models that nonlinearly transform signals to jointly Gaussianize their responses may offer normative, parsimonious explanations of nonlinear transformations in early sensory systems.